About

 Author

-I am Rick Parsons and I am a computer specialist for a large company in Bristol, England.
+I am Rick Parsons and I am was a computer specialist for a large company in Bristol, England.
 This is not a picture of me but some people think that I moonlight with a second job.

 I use this blog to document, for the benefit of others, things that I discover which were not obvious when I first looked at them.
 Some have proved surprisingly popular, such as my notes about our car and sat-nav device.
 Others have proved to be of no discernible interest at all, but at least they remain as a record in case I need them again.
 I also write about a few things that tickle my humour and get weightier issues off my chest.
 All opinions expressed are my own, blah, blah, blah.
 Spelling, grammar and composition in general have never been my strong points, but I think they have improved from the exercise of writing for this medium.
-Comments are kept open on most posts, despite the burden of eliminating the spam, and I welcome the interaction.

 My other “leisure” activities include maintaining the technology (computers, audio, video and website) for our church, the local history of West Cornwall and Mary’s family name (Renowden) which two projects take up the remainder of this web site.
 The favicon that you may see in the address bar above is the flag of Cornwall, St. Piran’s Cross, turned into a pennant.